oguerrer/oguerrer.github.io/research/index.md

 ## Housing Markets
 This research looks at problems related to housing inequality.
-Currently, I have produced one publication in this space, but I am working with Stephen Law (UCL) in order to build holistic models that incorporate spatial features, highly granular property data, financial institutions, and realistic economic behaviors.

 * <a target="_blank" rel="noopener noreferrer" href="https://doi.org/10.1016/j.compenvurbsys.2020.101541">Decentralized Markets and the Emergence of Housing Wealth Inequality</a>

 ## Labor Flow Networks
-This research agenda has been constructed in collaboration with Robert Axtell and Eduardo López (George Mason University).
-This research was the first to introduced the idea of thinking about labour dynamics as workers flowing through networks (where such networks represnt the structure of the labor market), coining the term `Labor Flow Network` (LFN).
+This research was the first to introduce the idea of thinking about labour dynamics as workers flowing through networks (where such networks represent the structure of the labor market), coining the term `Labor Flow Network` (LFN).
 We have produced different types of models (mathematical and computational) to analyze highly granular dataset of employee-employer matched records and to understand better the consequences of economic shocks.
-Currently, I am working with Áron Pap (Barcelona Graduate School of Economics) and with the UK Department for Business, Energy, and Industrial Strategy (BEIS) in order to develop models that can explain LFNs from bottom-up through agent-computing; something extremely useful to understand the impact of strong shocks and to design nuanced policy interventions.
+Currently, I am working on developing models that can explain LFNs from bottom-up through agent computing; something extremely useful to understand the impact of strong shocks and to design nuanced policy interventions.

 * <a target="_blank" rel="noopener noreferrer" href="https://doi.org/10.1016/j.jebo.2019.02.028">Frictional Unemployment on Labor Flow Networks</a>